louismullie/temp-data/markdown_final/117a24fd-d3c4-c9ff-c8f8-38d4ffc2dbc3.md

 Malignant urachal carcinomas are rare, with an incidence of 0.18 per 100,000 individuals annually.
 They represent approximately 0.2% of bladder cancers, with men being affected twice as often as women.
 Adenocarcinoma accounts for more than 80% of these tumours.

 Urachal carcinomas originate from urachal remnants and are typically located in the juxtavesical portion of the urachus.
 These lesions tend to invade the bladder dome but exhibit more prominent extravesical growth compared to non-urachal bladder cancers.
-Urachal carcinoma is usually clinically silent in early stages; when symptomatic, haematuria—due to bladder wall invasion—and a palpable pelvic mass are the most common clinical findings.
+Urachal carcinoma is usually clinically silent in early stages; when symptomatic, haematuria — due to bladder wall invasion — and a palpable pelvic mass are the most common clinical findings.

 On MRI, urachal carcinomas appear as large, heterogeneous masses, with irregular margins, and an avidly enhancing solid component.
 Areas of high SI on T2-WI can be found due to mucin content.
 Peripheral calcifications, found in up to 70% of cases, are considered pathognomonic.